Aortic Valve Disease

 Symptoms of aortic valve disease

-Both aortic stenosis and regurgitation develop gradually over many years.
-In the early stages of these conditions, you may experience no symptoms or signs.
-As your heart works harder to pump enough blood and oxygen to your body, you may develop symptoms that often worsen during physical exertion, including:
+Both aortic stenosis and regurgitation can develop and worsen over time.
+You may experience no symptoms in the early stages.
+As your heart works harder, you may have symptoms that often worsen during physical activity, including:

 - Chest pain